Industry Insights

 • Familiar interface that almost anyone can use without training

-• Affordable entry point at approximately $75/month for the HIPAA-compliant plan
+• Affordable entry point for the standard plan; HIPAA-eligible plan is approximately $75/month

 Key Limitations:

-• No healthcare-specific intelligence.
-SurveyMonkey treats healthcare surveys the same as any other survey.
-No CAHPS support, no clinical categorization, no provider-level analytics.
+• No healthcare-specific operational intelligence.
+SurveyMonkey treats operational facility feedback the same as any other survey.
+No location-level routing, no operational theme detection, no facility-aware analytics.

 • No QR code or voice feedback.
 Collection is limited to email, web links, and embedded surveys.
-You cannot deploy physical touchpoints in your facility.
+You cannot easily deploy physical touchpoints in a waiting room.

 • Basic analytics.
-AI-powered analysis is limited compared to purpose-built healthcare platforms.
+AI-powered analysis is limited compared to purpose-built feedback platforms.
 You will spend significant time manually reviewing open-text responses.

-Best fit: Solo practitioners and very small practices that need basic satisfaction surveys with HIPAA compliance and already know SurveyMonkey’s interface.
+Best fit: Solo practitioners and very small practices that need basic post-visit surveys and already know SurveyMonkey’s interface.

 6. Zonka Feedback

-Best for: Multi-location healthcare groups that need kiosk-based and tablet-based feedback in clinical settings
+Best for: Multi-location healthcare groups that need kiosk-based and tablet-based feedback inside the facility

-Zonka Feedback offers a solid healthcare solution built around on-premise feedback collection.
-Their kiosk and tablet modes are designed for waiting rooms, pharmacy counters, and post-visit touchpoints.
+Zonka Feedback offers a solid operational-feedback solution built around on-premise collection.
+Their kiosk and tablet modes are designed for waiting rooms, pharmacy counters, and post-visit touchpoints inside healthcare facilities.

 Key Strengths:

-• Kiosk and tablet feedback purpose-built for physical locations including healthcare facilities
+• Kiosk and tablet feedback purpose-built for physical facility locations

-• Multi-location dashboards comparing patient satisfaction across clinics and departments
+• Multi-location dashboards comparing operational scores across clinics

 • Real-time alerts for negative feedback requiring immediate attention

-• CX metrics support including NPS, CSAT, and CES with healthcare benchmarking
+• CX metrics support including NPS, CSAT, and CES with operational benchmarking

 Key Limitations:

 • No voice feedback.
-Patients who cannot easily interact with a tablet or kiosk have limited options.
+Visitors who cannot easily interact with a tablet or kiosk have limited options.

 • AI analysis is moderate.
-Text analytics exist but are not as sophisticated as dedicated AI-powered platforms.
+Text analytics exist but are not as sophisticated as dedicated AI-powered platforms for operational theme extraction.

 • Interface complexity.
 The breadth of features comes with a steeper learning curve than simpler tools.

-Best fit: Multi-location clinics and urgent care chains that want physical feedback collection in their facilities alongside digital channels.
+Best fit: Multi-location clinics and urgent care chains that want physical feedback collection inside their facilities alongside digital channels.

-Not every feature matters equally in healthcare.
+Not every feature matters equally for operational and visitor experience feedback.
 Here is what to prioritize when evaluating platforms, ranked by importance.

 Tier 1: Non-Negotiable

 • Multi-channel collection including at least email, web, and one physical channel (QR codes, tablets, or kiosks).
-Meeting patients where they are dramatically improves response rates.
+Meeting visitors where they are dramatically improves response rates.

 • Case management or service recovery workflow.
 Identifying problems is only valuable if you can track resolution.
 The feedback loop must close.

-• Provider-level and location-level reporting.
-You need to compare performance across doctors, departments, and facilities.
+• Location-level reporting.
+You need to compare operational performance across facilities and departments.

 Tier 3: Valuable Additions

-Healthcare Feedback That Meets Patients Where They Are
+Healthcare Facility Feedback That Meets Visitors Where They Are

-Before signing a contract with any patient feedback vendor, walk through this checklist with your compliance team.
+Before signing a contract with any healthcare facility feedback vendor, walk through this checklist with your operations and procurement teams.

 • Data encryption at rest using AES-256 or equivalent

-• Audit logging tracks all access to patient feedback data
+• Audit logging tracks all access to operational feedback data

 • Multi-factor authentication is available for administrative access